-Type the number of the shared file system mount point or shared device and press Return.
+6. Type the number of the shared file system mount point or shared device.

-If you are not sure whether to use a shared file system or shared device, type ? and press Return for information about the storage options.
+If you are not sure whether to use a shared file system or shared device, type ? for information about the storage options.

-- 7. In the review panel, do one of the following: - To confirm creation of the resources and groups, type d and press Return. - To change the names of any resources or groups, type the number of the item in the list and press Return.
+7. In the review panel, do one of the following:

+■ To confirm creation of the resources and groups, type d.

+■ To change the names of any resources or groups, type the number of the item in the list.